365KW/SimpleCalculator/README.md

-# Team-365
+# SimpleCalculator

-This a Alphs poject.
+This is a bound JavaSwing build Java App,it can do some math task.